Loading…

 Speakers

-avatar for Professor Sylvia Knight
+avatar for Prof Sylvia Knight

-Professor Sylvia Knight
+Prof Sylvia Knight

-Head of Education, Royal Meteorological society
+Head of Education, Royal Meteorological Society

 Sylvia Knight is Head of Education at the Royal Meteorological Society and a visiting Professor in the schools of Education and of Mathematical, Physical and Computational Sciences at the University of Reading.
 With a background in climate science, her role involves supporting the...
 Read More →